 Research reports that the average number of sessions is between 12 and 20, however there is no set time frame.
-We will review our work every six weeks to see what is working and what changes have occurred.
+We will review our work every six weeks or so to see what is working well and what you think about us working together.
 You are able to finish at any point, although it is important that we have a final session to summarise what has been achieved so far and to provide you with further contacts or resources.

 Training, qualifications & experience

-- Registered Member of the British Association for Counselling & Psychotherapy (No. 148425)
+- Registered Member of the British Association for Counselling & Psychotherapy (BACP No. 148425)

 - MSc (with Merit) in Therapeutic Counselling : University of Greenwich

 - BSc Hons in Psychology : University of Southampton

 - Certificate in Counselling Skills - Level 3

 As well as private practice, I have worked with an NHS IAPT service in South London for two years.
 I have worked for many years as a volunteer for local counselling charities as a counsellor, as well as conducting Initial Assessments.